beginner-corp/blog.begin.com/src/views/posts/2018-11-09-the-begin-master-plan.md

 ---
-title: The Begin master plan
+title: ☀️ The Begin master plan
 image: 'image.png'
 category: uncategorized
-description: The future is serverless, and the future is here
+description: The future is serverless, and the future is here.
+When we got started in 2015, we didn’t set out to build a serverless application platform.
 author: 'Ryan Block'
 avi: 'ryan.png'
 readtime: '2 mins'